 Since its creation, INEAS has developed partnerships with main stakeholders of the healthcare system.
 Besides involving them in its working or peer-review groups, INEAS holds regularly seminars and meetings to strengthen partnerships, facilitate interaction and disseminate results of its work.
 INEAS encourages the widespread participation of medical professionals and scientific societies in its projects as part of its strategy to enhance the quality results’ implementation.

-- To broaden the scope of HTA activities to medical devices and medical procedures
+- To broaden the scope of HTA activities

 - To raise awareness and develop sustainable capacity building programs in HTA